 - Abdominal abnormalities: Unknown masses in the liver, pancreas or kidneys can be identified as tumors or not.

 - Urinary bleeding causes: Why you have blood in your urine is another symptom CT scans can investigate.

 - Lung issues: Breathing problems can be diagnosed through one of these scans that can identify signs of fibrosis, emphysema, tumors, pleural effusion, collapsed lungs and more.

-- Skeletal system problems: Sometimes, regular X-rays don’t give doctors enough of a picture of the bones.
-Computed tomography scans are better for seeing complex fractures, spinal cord injuries, osteoporosis damage and bone tumors.
+- Skeletal system problems: Sometimes, regular x-rays don’t give doctors enough of a picture of the bones.
+CT scans are better for seeing complex fractures, spinal cord injuries, osteoporosis damage and bone tumors.